diligent-coders/intro_to_git/README.md

 Welcome to the Diligence Media/Gaming community "Intro to Git" learning repo!
 This short course will give you a quick intro to Git.

-## Coursework
+## Course work

 *What is Git?* - The first part of this course is simple.
 We won't need to know every single last detail about Git, but we'll want a brief understanding of what it is to get started.
-First, watch this brief [2 Minute Video](https://www.youtube.com/watch?v=2ReR1YJrNOM) explaining what Git is.
+First, all you'll have to do is [2 Minute Video](https://www.youtube.com/watch?v=2ReR1YJrNOM) explaining briefly Git is.

 ## Homework